Diocese of Honolulu: 2005 to present

 Clarence Silva of San Francisco became the first native-born bishop of Honolulu to become bishop; he took office in 2005.

 Silva was a principal promoter for the causes of sainthood for Damien De Veuster and Mother Marianne Cope.
 Silva travelled to Kalaupapa in 2005 to pay homage to them.
 Damien was canonized in 2009 and Cope in 2012.

+During the 2023 fire that devastated Lahaina on Maui, the convent, school and parish hall for Maria Lanakila Parish were destroyed.
+However, the church and rectory managed to escape the blaze that burned all the buildings around them.

+On May 6, 2026, Pope Leo XIV accepted Silva's resignation (which he had submitted on his 75th birthday as all bishops are required to do per Canon law) and named Jesuit priest and current Seattle University Arrupe Jesuit Residence rector Michael T. Castori as the sixth and new Bishop of Honolulu.

 Sex abuse

-In 1989, David Figueroa anonymously accused Bishop Ferrario of sexually abusing him when he was a young child in Kailua.
-Figueroa said that the abuse continued after Ferrario became bishop.
-Ferrario denied the accusations and noted that the Vatican had previously investigated them, deciding that they were not valid.
-Figueroa revealed himself as the accuser in an appearance in 1990 on the Geraldo TV show.
-He sued the diocese in 1991.
-By 2013, two more men had filed lawsuits, accusing Ferrario of sexual abuse when they were children.

-In 2003, Bishop DiLorenzo removed Roberto Batoon as pastoral administrator of Molokai Catholic Community, a cluster of parishes on the Island of Molokai.
-Batoon had been accused of sexual abuse by several individuals when he was a priest in the Philippines.

 In April 2020, Bishop Silva announced during a Sunday mass that the diocese was paying millions to settle prior sex abuse cases.
-Silva also acknowledged that the diocese was still facing a large of number of sex abuse lawsuits.
+He also acknowledged that the diocese was still facing a large of number of sex abuse lawsuits.